 During colonisation and beyond, the United States Postal Service had its own official recipe for iron gall ink that was to be made available in all post office branches for the use of their customers.

-Now, I guess most composition and correspondence is done by computer and I wonder how Leonardo would view that?
+Now, I guess most composition and correspondence is done by computer and I wonder how Leonardo and others of past generations would view that?